Close Menu

 Workers’ compensation pays temporary total disability benefits benefits while you recuperate from your injury.
 If the condition has lasting consequences, then the program may pay permanent disability benefits.
 In the case of a fatality, the family of the worker receive survivor benefits.

 Each state designs and runs their own workers’ compensation program.
-The programs vary across states in terms of who provides insurance, which injuries or illnesses are compensable, and the level of benefits.
+The programs vary across states in terms of who provides insurance.
+They also vary in terms of which injury or illness compensable and the level of benefits.
 Generally, state laws require employers to obtain insurance.
 In the alternative, an employer must prove they have the financial ability to carry insurance at their own risk.

 Workers' Compensation Insurance Concept